Josesx506/mlops_zoomcamp_24/04-model-deployment/README.md

 Because the container is run in interactive mode, muting the output throws errors.
 Run the container without interactive mode `-it` and minimize the stderr with `docker run --rm -p 2024:2024 zmcp24-ride-dur:v1 &`,
 - Check the running containers with `docker ps -a`
 - Get the container id and stop it with `docker container stop <CONTAINER_ID>`
 - Test the endpoint with curl as described above.
 If it runs, your script is good.
+- For docker environments, you can include environment variables from your *.env* file with `-e "${ENV_VAR}"` as an argument to docker run.

 ***Note***: The sklearn version in the environment is `v1.5.0` vs `v1.0.2` used in the video exercises.